ivpusic/click-and-screenshot/README.md

 ### How to run?

 First you need to install wxPython for you distro.
-If you run (for example) Fedora 19 you can use:
+If you use (for example) Fedora 19 you can use:
 ```Bash
 yum -y install wxPython
 ```